Bryant School District

 Other Physical Requirements

-- Sense of Sound - Able to carry on normal conversations and communicate over the telephone and portable radio.
+- Sense of Sound - Ability to carry on normal conversations and communicate by telephone.

 Most work is performed in an indoor office environment.
 The sound level ranges from very quiet to moderate depending on the activities being conducted.

 The Human Resources Department has reviewed this job description to ensure that essential functions and basic duties have been included.
 It is intended to provide guidelines for job expectations and the employee's ability to perform the position described.
 It is not intended to be construed as an exhaustive list of all functions, responsibilities, skills and abilities.
 Additional functions and requirements may be assigned by supervisors as deemed appropriate.
 This document does not represent a contract of employment, and the Bryant School District reserves the right to change this job description and/or assign tasks for the employee to perform, as the District may deem appropriate.